-The filing of the Chapter 7 automatically issues a federal injunction which stops all collection efforts by creditors.
+Filing for Chapter 7 bankruptcy automatically issues a federal injunction that stops all collection efforts by creditors.
 This is called the Automatic Stay.
 The protections of the Automatic Stay stop creditors from taking any steps to collect a debt.

 Automatic Stay: A federal injunction which stops collection efforts against you by your creditors